dlavelle7/connect_five/README.md

 Clients are considered "connected" after they has entered an appropriate name.

-The first player to join will go first and be assigned "Xs".
+The first player to connect will go first and be assigned "Xs".

 ## Testing